 So, for instance, if you are staying for six nights and seven days, your plan will include a total of twelve quick-service meals and twelve snacks for each person in your room.

 The Disney Dining Plan

-Using Your Dining Credits
+Using Your Disney Dining Plan Credits

-For example, let’s say that your family will be staying for five nights in January at Coronado Springs Resort and will have the standard Disney Dining Plan.
+For example, let’s say that your family is staying for five nights and have the standard Disney Dining Plan.
 You can use two table-service credits on one day and then two quick-service credits the next day or one quick-service credit and one table-service credit each day.